-The stand of grasses had persisted from a fall planting four years earlier during a village landscape project that surprisingly put a local person into a tizzy.
+The stand of grasses had persisted from a fall planting four years earlier during a village landscape project that put a local person into a tizzy.
 This person went around pulling up many of the newly planted culms of beach grasses announcing to all, “They aren’t native.”
 Yikes, neither are you was my thought.
 I avoided her protests by zig-zagging around her.
-I continued my walking and recalled the days of female protesters who were burning their bras.
-I'm sure she was actively involved in that long ago movement.
+I continued my walk recalling the days of female protesters who were burning their bras.
+I'm sure she was actively involved in that ancient movement.
 Good news!
-She's no longer around and the grasses have recovered and flourished nicely due to deep roots and rhizomes that nature has gifted them to persist in sand.
+She's no longer around and the grasses have recovered and flourished nicely due to deep roots and rhizomes that nature gifted them to survive in sand.

-What hit me here in December was imagining the use of American beach grass (also called manna grass) in specialty dune-like landscapes.
+What hit me here in December was imagining the use of American beach grass in specialty dune-like landscapes.
 With my interest in golf, traps and bunkers are the natural candidate to incorporate their use with their proven persistence and their absolute ornamental beauty.
 It makes me believe they could be successfully placed into tufts and mounds featured in and around sand traps.